mc0110/inetbox2mqtt/README.md

 </div>

-After entering the credentials, the boot mode can be switched from "OS-Run" to "normal-run".
-The button toggles between the two states.
+You have access to the entire file system with up, download and delete functions via a simple file manager.

+You can also test the connectivity to the MQTT broker.

+As of version 2.1.x, the LIN module - responsible for the TRUMA communication - is already fully executable in this mode.
+This is very helpful for debugging the electrical connection or for any adjustments.

+In this mode, the TRUMA status elements can be queried about the overall status (see button STATUS) and the set command for the water heater (ON / OFF) can be set via buttons.

+You can now also carry out the INIT process in this mode.
+Details are described below.

+### Credentials formular

 <div align = center>

 ![grafik](https://user-images.githubusercontent.com/10268240/213916483-5de8220b-5562-400e-91f1-5ffc76c1bb14.png)
 </div>

+After entering the login credentials, the boot mode can be switched from "OS-Run" to "normal-run".
+The button toggles between the two states.

 After rebooting in "normal-run" mode, inetbox2mqtt is ready for use.